 Don’t bother browsing through the legal filings in your local paper or showing up to courthouse auctions—there is too much risk and most banks will not sell at auction for less than the amount currently owed against it.
-Instead, contact myself or another Realtor at Trust Realty that can provide a list of homes for sale that are bank owned.
+Instead, contact myself or Hua Hin Real Estate Agents that can provide you a list of homes for sale.
 Also, you can go directly to www.TrustIdaho.com to search specifically for bank owned property being offered at rock bottom prices.

 It’s makes more sense to purchase homes that are being sold directly through the bank since a buyer purchasing homes at foreclosure auctions must have cash on hand at the time of the sale and typically hasn’t had an opportunity to inspect the home appropriately.
 Also, many homes sold at auction may have additional liens such as a home equity line of credit or a second mortgage that may have fallen under the cracks.
 If that is the case then the buyer of the auctioned home is responsible for clearing the lien(s).

 When a bank takes final possession after foreclosure and lack of a winning bidder at the auction, the entity will clear the home of all liens and encumbrances.
 When buying a bank owned home, the purchaser has an opportunity to inspect the home and the offer and earnest money put down is contingent upon buyer approval of the inspection.
+You can check here to get it inspected.
 A home purchased directly from the bank can also be financed.

 Bank owned homes currently for sale on the public market typically have been sitting vacant for no less than six months and have often been vandalized or stripped of items such as water heaters, oven/ranges, microwaves and even cabinetry.
 “One mistake a lot of people make is underestimating how much work the home needs and the cost associated with fixing it,” say Rick Sharga of RealtyTrac.
 To avoid getting stuck with any surprise bills, it is essential to have a certified home inspector provide the true condition of the home.
 Secondly, it is important to properly estimate the amount of time and money needed to bring the home back to a livable condition.